puppetlabs/puppet-docs/source/pe/3.1/console_navigating.markdown

 The **help** menu leads to the Puppet Enterprise documentation.

 The **licenses** menu shows you the number of nodes that are currently active and the number of nodes still available on your current license.
+If the number of available licenses is exceeded, a warning will be displayed.
 The number of licenses used is determined by the number of active nodes known to Puppetdb.
 This is a change from previous behavior which used the number of unrevoked certs known by the CA to determine used licenses.
 The menu item provides convenient links to purchase and pricing information.

-If the number of available licenses is exceeded, a warning will be displayed.
-However, Puppet Labs will not gather any information regarding license use,  nor will your deployment be affected.

 > **Note:** For users limited to read-only access, some elements of the console shown here will not be visible.